Michael Lounsbury

-Michael Lounsbury (born 1966) is an American organizational theorist, Associate Dean of Research, Thornton A. Graham Chair and Professor of strategic management, organizations and sociology at the University of Alberta, and expert in innovation and institutions.
+Michael Lounsbury (born 1966) is an American organizational theorist, and a Professor, the A.F (Chip) Collins Chair, and Chair of the strategy, entrepreneurship and management at the University of Alberta, and expert in innovation and institutions.

 Biography

 Lounsbury received his Ph.D. from Northwestern University in 1999.
 Previously, he was a J. Thomas Clark Professor of Entrepreneurship and Personal Enterprise at Cornell University.

-Currently he is a Professor of strategic management, organizations and sociology at the University of Alberta, where he is the director of the Technology Commercialization Centre.
-He also is a Research Officer at the Canadian National Institute for Nanotechnology.
+Currently he is a Professor, the A.F.
+(Chip) Collins Chair, and Chair of Strategy, Entrepreneurship and Management at the University of Alberta, where he is the Academic Director of the eHUB Entrepreneurship Centre.

-He is editor-in-chief of Research in the Sociology of Organizations published by Emerald Group Publishing, co-editor of Organization Studies published by SAGE Publications, and Associate Editor of Academy of Management Annals.
-Formerly, he was editor-in-chief of Journal of Management Inquiry published by SAGE Publications.
+He is editor-in-chief of Research in the Sociology of Organizations published by Emerald Group Publishing.

-In 2010, Lounsbury was awarded the Martha Cook Piper Research Prize at the University of Alberta.
-In 2006, he received the Western Academy of Management's Ascendant Scholar Award as well as the Petro-Canada Young Innovator award.
-He was also the winner of James Thompson Award from the American Sociological Association in 1996.
+In 2018, Lounsbury was elected as a Fellow of the Academy of Management (1% of membership) whose purpose is "to recognize and honor members of the Academy of Management who have made significant contributions to the science and practice of management".

+In 2020, Lounsbury received the J. Gordin Kaplan Award for Excellence in Research, the most prestigious University of Alberta research award.
+He is among the most highly cited researchers in the field of Management.

 Work

 His research has contributed to the new institutionalism by focusing on entrepreneurial dynamics and the emergence of new industries and practices.
-He has published research on social movement activism in the building of a recycling industry, money manager professionalization in the mutual fund industry, and the co-evolution of nanoscience and nanotechnology.
+He has published research on cultural entrepreneurship and social movement activism in the building of a recycling industry, money manager professionalization in the mutual fund industry, and the co-evolution of nanoscience and nanotechnology.
+His most recent work is on emancipatory entrepreneurship in the 2SLGBTQIA+ community.

 His book, The Institutional Logics Perspective (coauthored with Patricia Thornton and William Ocasio), was the 2013 co-winner of the Academy of Management's George R. Terry book award.
 The prize is awarded to the book that makes the most outstanding contribution to management knowledge.

+He is especially well known for his pioneering work on cultural entrepreneurship, and In 2019, he published with Mary Ann Glynn and Cambridge University Press book entitled, Cultural Entrepreneurship: A New Agenda for the Study of Entrepreneurial Processes and Possibilities.

+In 2024, he published a book with Joel Gehman, A Concise Introduction to Organization Theory: From Ontological Differences to Robust Identities, that provides an important new introduction to the field of organization studies (publisher: Edward Elgar Publishing).